trisacrypto/trisa/docs/content/openvasp/client.en.md

 }
 ```

-The `APIVersion` field is automatically populated with the defeault version, and any extensions are populated from the `Confirmation` itself, so these can be ignored.
+The `APIVersion` field is automatically populated with the default version, and any extensions are populated from the `Confirmation` itself, so these can be ignored.

 The client returns a `TravelRuleResponse` however, a simple [204 No Content](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/204) response is expected for a confirmation, so there is no JSON body to parse.